USDOT Number on Trucks: New Rules for Massachusetts Companies

 It doesn’t cost anything to get a USDOT number.

-But if you don’t already have truck lettering you will have some costs associated with displaying your business name/DOT number on company vehicles, according to the specified terms.
+But if you don’t already have required truck lettering you will have some costs associated with displaying your business name/DOT number on company vehicles, according to the specified terms.
 Depending on how elaborate you want to get, custom graphics run between $195 and $600 per vehicle, according to Alliance Glass and Sign, based in Dorchester.
 If your trucks are already labeled with your company information, vinyl DOT number decals can be purchased for much less.

 How do I “display” the required information?